shuklaayush/badger-sett-1.5/docs/BaseStrategy.md

-Internal deposit logic to be implemented by a derived stratgy.
+Internal deposit logic to be implemented by a derived strategy.

 ### `_onlyNotProtectedTokens(address _asset)` (internal)